Sara Netanyahu: Legal issues

+Netanyahu has received media coverage for scandals she has been involved in.
+Haaretz has characterized her as "Israel’s Marie Antoinette".

-Netanyahu has received much media attention, usually negative in tone and focusing on poor interpersonal relations.
-She won a libel case filed against Schocken publishers for falsely maligning her, and a libel suit in 2002 against the local paper Kol Ha'ir, after two unfounded reports were published about her in the paper's gossip column.
+Netanyahu won a libel case filed against Schocken Books for falsely maligning her, and a libel suit in 2002 against the local paper Kol Ha'ir, after two unfounded reports were published about her in the paper's gossip column.

 In 2008, Channel 10 reported that when she travelled to London with her husband for a public diplomacy campaign during the 2006 Lebanon War, she spent a large sum of money on luxuries paid for by a donor in London.
-In response Netanyahu filed a libel suit against the channel.
+In response, Netanyahu filed a libel suit against the channel.
 As her trip had not been approved by the Knesset's Ethics Committee, her husband was notified by the committee.